Updated Mar 14, 2026§ For Everyday Items

 Chipolo ONE Spot discontinued with arrows pointing to alternatives: Chipolo POP, AirTag 2, and Chipolo CARD Point

-After testing both the AirTag and Chipolo’s lineup, the recommendation breaks down by use case, not by brand loyalty.
+Between the AirTag and Chipolo’s lineup, the recommendation breaks down by use case, not by brand loyalty.

 For keys and everyday carry: AirTag wins.
 You lose keys in couch cushions, under car seats, and in coat pockets.
 Precision Finding locates them in seconds.
 The quiet speaker doesn’t matter because you’re already close when UWB kicks in.

-For luggage and travel: AirTag again.
-IP67 water resistance handles the rough conditions of baggage handling.
 If you’re checking bags, read our guide on using AirTags in checked luggage.
 Pair it with one of the best luggage trackers for complete coverage.

-For Android users or mixed households: Chipolo Pop.
 It’s the only option here since AirTag doesn’t work with Android at all, and the Pop’s Google Find Hub support fills that gap.

 Bottom Line

-For iPhone users, buy the AirTag.
-UWB Precision Finding is the single most useful feature in any Bluetooth tracker, and no Chipolo product has it.
 The ONE Spot was a decent alternative when it was available, but it’s been discontinued.
 The Chipolo Pop is its replacement and a solid pick for Android users or anyone who prioritizes a loud speaker over precise directional tracking.
 At $29 each with no subscription, both the AirTag and Chipolo Pop earn their place on a keychain.

 FAQ